tryingsomestuff/Minic/README.md

 ### CEGT
 #### 40/4
-- Minic 3.07 + Naive Nostalgia is tested at 3134 on the [CEGT 40/4 list](http://www.cegt.net/40_4_Ratinglist/40_4_single/rangliste.html)
+- Minic 3.14 + Nucleated Neurulation is tested at 3181 on the [CEGT 40/4 list](http://www.cegt.net/40_4_Ratinglist/40_4_single/rangliste.html)
 #### 40/20
-- MinicNNUE 2.51 using Nascent Nutrient is tested at 3215 on the [CEGT 40/20 list](http://www.cegt.net/40_40%20Rating%20List/40_40%20All%20Versions/rangliste.html)
+- MinicNNUE 2.51 using Nascent Nutrient is tested at 3214 on the [CEGT 40/20 list](http://www.cegt.net/40_40%20Rating%20List/40_40%20All%20Versions/rangliste.html)
-- Minic 3.07 + Naive Nostalgia is tested at 3132 on the [CEGT 40/20 list](http://www.cegt.net/40_40%20Rating%20List/40_40%20All%20Versions/rangliste.html)
+- Minic 3.16 + Nucleated Neurulation is tested at 3178 on the [CEGT 40/20 list](http://www.cegt.net/40_40%20Rating%20List/40_40%20All%20Versions/rangliste.html)
 #### 5+3 pb=on
 - Minic 3.07 is tested at 3170 on the [CEGT 5+3 PB=ON list](http://www.cegt.net/5Plus3Rating/BestVersionsNEW/rangliste.html)

 ### FGRL
-- Minic 3.03 + Narcotized Nightshift is tested at 2899 on the [fastgm 60sec+0.6sec rating list](http://www.fastgm.de/60-0.60.html)
+- Minic 3.13 + Nidicolous Nighthawk is tested at 2989 on the [fastgm 60sec+0.6sec rating list](http://www.fastgm.de/60-0.60.html)
-- Minic 3.04 + Noisy Notch is tested at 3090 on the [fastgm 10min+6sec rating list](http://www.fastgm.de/10min.html)
+- Minic 3.13 + Nidicolous Nighthawk is tested at 3127 on the [fastgm 10min+6sec rating list](http://www.fastgm.de/10min.html)
 - Minic 3.04 + Noisy Notch is tested at 3090 on the [fastgm 60min+15sec rating list](http://www.fastgm.de/60min.html)
+- Minic 3.13 + Nidicolous Nighthawk is tested at 3186 on the [fastgm 60sec+0.6sec 16 cores rating list](http://www.fastgm.de/16-60-0.6.html)

 ### SP-CC
-- MinicNNUE 2.51 using Nascent Nutrient net is tested at 3287 on the [SP-CC 3min+1s rating list](https://www.sp-cc.de/)
-- Minic 3.09 + Nidicolous Nighthawk is tested at 3325 on the [SP-CC 3min+1s rating list](https://www.sp-cc.de/)
+- Minic 3.16 + Nucleated Neurulation is tested at 3289 on the [SP-CC 3min+1s rating list](https://www.sp-cc.de/)

 ### GRL
-- Minic 3.13 + Nidicolous Nighthawk is tested at 3159 on the [GRL 40/2 rating list](http://rebel13.nl/grl-best-40-2.html)
+- Minic 3.16 + Nucleated Neurulation is tested at 3199 on the [GRL 40/2 rating list](http://rebel13.nl/grl-best-40-2.html)
 - Minic 3.06 using Nocturnal Nadir net is tested at 3078 on the [GRL 40/15 rating list](http://rebel13.nl/grl-best-40-15.html)

 ### Test Suite